leosantos2003/QA-System-on-Scientific-Articles/README.md

 ### Phase 1: Indexing

-At this stage, the knowledge base is built and prepared for consultation.
+At this phase, the knowledge base is built and prepared for consultation.

 1. **Data Ingestion**: A corpus of scientific articles in PDF format is loaded.
 The text of each page is extracted and stored as an individual document, with source and page metadata preserved.
 2. **Semantic Chunking**: Each document is divided into chunks of text.
 The approach used is inspired by research on semantic chunking, where text is segmented into sentences and grouped based on the cosine similarity of their embeddings, respecting the text's natural semantic boundaries.